rnietoe/Training/docs/AWS/03-Network.md

 * **CName** (Canonical Name) maps to the host name: https://mobile.acloud.guru = https://m.acloud.guru
 * **Alias Record** provide a Route 53–specific extension to DNS functionality.
 An alias could be created for the ELB.
 Alias Records can also point to AWS Resources that are hosted in other accounts by manually entering the ARN

-!!!tips "ELB resolve DNS names isnteaf of IPv4 addresses"
+!!!tips "ELB resolve DNS names instead of IPv4 addresses"

 Routing Policies: